 Skip to content

 It’s not unusual to feel nervous about getting an HIV test, especially if you’ve never done it before.
 If you’re worried about it, finding out you’re HIV-negative might be a relief.
-If it turns out you’re HIV-positive, it’s OK to be upset — but it’s also beneficial for your health to find out as early as possible so you can get connected to care right away.
-Getting linked to care and treatment options is the best way to support your health in the long run and to achieve an undetectable HIV viral load.
+If it turns out you’re HIV-positive, it’s OK to be upset — but it’s also good for your health to find out as early as possible so you can get connected to care right away.
+Getting connected to care and treatment options is the best way to support your health in the long run and to achieve an undetectable HIV viral load.

 CHECK OUT OUR TESTING CHECKLIST TO LEARN ABOUT WHAT TESTING WE RECOMMEND DOING.